Monster Smash

-Monster Smash (stylized in-game as Monster Smash!) is an action game written by Dave Eisler and published by Datamost in 1983 for the Apple II and Atari 8-bit family.
+Monster Smash (stylized in-game as Monster Smash!) is an action game written by Dave Eisler and published by Datamost in 1983 for the Apple II and Atari 8-bit computers.
 A Commodore 64 port followed in 1984.
-The Atari version features music written by Gary Gilbertson that was praised by reviewers.
+The music in the Atari 8-bit version was written by Gary Gilbertson and praised by reviewers.
 An earlier version of the game was published by The Software Farm in 1982 as Monster Mash.

 Gameplay

 The aim of Monster Smash is to capture all the monsters that are roaming around a local graveyard.
 The player must trap the monsters by opening and closing various gates and then smash them using the gravestones.
 If any monster reaches the right side of the screen it escapes, and if the player lets too many of them escape, as shown by a meter, the game ends.
 Once a certain number of monsters have been captured the player moves to the next level.
 In higher levels human visitors are introduced and the player must allow them to safely pass through a graveyard, while busy smashing the monsters.